paritytech/polkadot-sdk/src/api/chainHead_unstable_unpin.md

 On-going calls to `chainHead_unstable_body`, `chainHead_unstable_call` and `chainHead_unstable_storage` against this block will still finish normally.

+Has no effect if the `followSubscriptionId` is invalid or stale.

 ## Possible errors

-- A JSON-RPC error is generated if the `followSubscriptionId` doesn't correspond to any active subscription.
 - A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`.
 - A JSON-RPC error is generated if the `followSubscriptionId` is valid but the block hash passed as parameter has already been unpinned.
-- No error is generated if the `followSubscriptionId` is dead.
+- No error is generated if the `followSubscriptionId` is invalid or stale.
 The call is simply ignored.